 Clinical featuresThis section has been translated automatically.

-- In the case of the frequently occurring TTR amyloidosis: polyneuropathy, carpal tunnel syndrome, impotence, diarrhoea, constipation, cardiomyopathy and vitreous opacities.
+In the common TTR amyloidosis: polyneuropathy, carpal tunnel syndrome, impotence, diarrhea, constipation, cardiomyopathy and vitreous opacities.

 HistologyThis section has been translated automatically.

 - Adams D et al (2000) The course and prognostic factors of familial amyloid polyneuropathy after liver transplantation.
 Brain 123: 1495-1504